Seismic tomography: Limitations

 Global seismic networks have expanded steadily since the 1960s, but are still concentrated on continents and in seismically active regions.
 Oceans, particularly in the southern hemisphere, are under-covered.
-Tomographic models in these areas will improve when more data becomes available.
-The uneven distribution of earthquakes naturally biases models to better resolution in seismically active regions.
+Temporary seismic networks have helped improve tomographic models in regions of particular interest, but typically only collect data for months to a few years.
+The uneven distribution of earthquakes biases tomographic models towards seismically active regions.
+Methods that do not rely on earthquakes such as active source surveys or ambient noise tomography have helped image areas with little to no seismicity, though these both have their own limitations as compared to earthquake-based tomography.

-The type of wave used in a model limits the resolution it can achieve.
-Longer wavelengths are able to penetrate deeper into the earth, but can only be used to resolve large features.
-Finer resolution can be achieved with surface waves, with the trade off that they cannot be used in models of the deep mantle.
+The type of seismic wave used in a model limits the resolution it can achieve.
+Longer wavelengths are able to penetrate deeper into the Earth, but can only be used to resolve large features.
+Finer resolution can be achieved with surface waves, with the trade off that they cannot be used in models deeper than the crust and upper mantle.
 The disparity between wavelength and feature scale causes anomalies to appear of reduced magnitude and size in images.
-P- and S-wave models respond differently to the types of anomalies depending on the driving material property.
-First arrival time based models naturally prefer faster pathways, causing models based on these data to have lower resolution of slow (often hot) features.
+P and S wave models respond differently to the types of anomalies.
+Models based solely on the wave that arrives first naturally prefer faster pathways, causing models based on these data to have lower resolution of slow (often hot) features.
+This can prove to be a significant issue in areas such as volcanoes where rocks are much hotter than their surroundings and oftentimes partially melted.
 Shallow models must also consider the significant lateral velocity variations in continental crust.